weiks/poq-docs/docs/ios-app-store.md

    Identifier:` you have the line `iPhone: com.pocketfulofquarters.youruniqueidentifier`

+## Unity Games
-##Unity Games ###Note: You will not be able to run games in the simulator.
-You
+> **Note**: You will not be able to run games in the simulator.
+You will need a
-will need a physical device plugged in to your computer
+> physical device plugged in to your computer
 1. Open the Game in the Unity Editor
 2. Go to File --> Build Settings
 3. Select IOS and "Switch Platform a.
 If you don't have IOS installed "Install